 ‘Achchhe Din’ ahead for ULIP customers

 India witnessed a historic Lok Sabha Elections 2014 where the BJP won the elections riding on the Narendra Modi juggernaut.
 The BJP won 282 seats, 10 more than the majority mark, by itself and since then there’s been no looking back.
 January 2015 marks the completion of 7 months of ‘Modi Sarkaar’ at the Centre.
 So what does it mean for your investment options, such as ULIP?

 Equity markets have done well in 2014 on the back of hopes with this new government and we are seeing a much higher participation of retail investors.
 Mutual fund AUM (Assets under Management) is about to touch Rs.11 lakh crores & the AUM of Life Insurers is currently at Rs.19.4 lakh crores.
-The year 2014 saw developments like tax norm changes for debt MFs, higher limits for tax savings, mergers and acquisitions and digital platforms being leveraged by companies to educate existing & prospective customers.
+The year 2014 saw developments like tax norm changes for debt MFs, higher limits for tax saving options, mergers and acquisitions and digital platforms being leveraged by companies to educate existing & prospective customers.
 There is some good news also to welcome the New Year.
-The good news is that data released by the government data showed that the output of eight core industries hit a five-month high in November, growing by 6.7 per cent, mainly propelled by growth in cement, electricity and coal.
-The higher limit of Rs.1.5 lakhs in section 80 C has also presented a good opportunity to customers to increase their exposure to savings across various asset classes.
+The good news is that data released by the government showed that the output of eight core industries hit a five-month high in November, growing by 6.7 per cent, mainly propelled by growth in cement, electricity and coal.
+The higher limit of Rs.1.5 lakhs in section 80 C has also presented a good opportunity for customers to increase their exposure to savings across various asset classes.

-After a barrage of bad news over the last few years, investors in Unit-Linked Insurance Plans (ULIPs) finally have good reason to cheer.
+After a barrage of bad news over the last few years, investors in Unit-Linked Insurance Plans (ULIP) finally have a good reason to cheer.
 ULIPs are investment products where one needs to stay invested for the long term of 15-20 years to get the best results & meet their financial goals.

 Before 2010, heavy costs and charges on these plans ate away large portions of the return.
 And with the markets stuck in a narrow range, investors didn’t get to pocket much by way of returns either.